Get Help from Bob Vila

 The Many Pros to Pocket Doors

 Rather than swinging open and shut, the pocket door slides into a hidden wall compartment to allow entry and exit.
-A pocket door is perfect for rooms where you don’t have clearance for a swinging door or you just want to make the best use of space.
+This style is perfect for rooms where you don’t have clearance for a swinging door or you just want to make the best use of space.
 After all, replacing a swinging door with a pocket door recovers at least 10 square feet of floor space behind the door and frees up real estate on the walls for fixtures or artwork.
 Moreover, as a pocket door simply withdraws into the wall, it’s even more utilitarian than its trendy cousin, the sliding barn door.

 The Pocket Door’s Drawbacks